ronny/actgroup/README.md

 ### With an implicit group title

-When the title is not specified, it's inferred from the command (but not the args).
+When the title is not specified, it's inferred from the command and the args.

 ```sh
 actgroup date -u